Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/nodes/types/input/camera_data.rst

-The *Camera Data* node is used for getting information about what the camera is view in order to achieve different effects.
+The *Camera Data* node is used for getting information about what the camera is viewing in order to achieve different effects.

 ..
 Add more explanation of what it is and how it works (TODO). http://blender.stackexchange.com/questions/27764